 Financial planning is the integration of all aspects of your family’s finances, including retirement, tax and estate planning, coupled with investment and insurance strategies.
 True financial planning is a process, not a product.

-Fee-only, advice only, fee-for-service financial planners are comprehensive advisors who can help you fit together all the different pieces of your financial puzzle and don’t sell any products whatsoever.
-It is estimated there are 150 financial planners (individuals, not companies) providing fee-only financial planning in Canada, though unlike us, some of these individuals do also sell products.
+Advice only, fee-for-service financial planners are comprehensive advisors who can help you fit together all the different pieces of your financial puzzle and don’t sell any products whatsoever.
+It is estimated there are 150 financial planners (individuals, not companies) providing advice-only financial planning in Canada, though unlike us, some of these individuals do also sell products.
 In contrast, there are 18,000 Certified Financial Planners (CFPs), 25,000 financial planners and 90,000 financial advisors.
-That means about 1/6 of 1% of Canada’s financial advisors provide fee-only financial planning and even less are completely independent, selling only their advice.
+That means about 1/6 of 1% of Canada’s financial advisors provide advice-only financial planning and even less are completely independent, selling only their advice.

-Fee-only financial planning keeps advice and potential products separate, so most clients who work with a fee-only financial planner will also have a separate investment advisor and insurance agent.
+advice-only financial planning keeps advice and potential products separate, so most clients who work with a advice-only financial planner will also have a separate investment advisor and insurance agent.

 Some people are reluctant to add another advisor to their repertoire.
 They already meet with their investment advisor in February to make their RRSP contribution.
 They meet with their accountant in April to get their income taxes completed.
 They have an insurance agent who has arranged their insurance policies.
 They have a lawyer who updates their wills and powers of attorney from time to time.
 The problem is, even though these various professionals may be great at what they do individually, collectively, there is often little or no integration of their recommendations.

-Fee-only financial planning fees are charged for comprehensive financial advice and are based solely on time.
-Fee-only, advice-only financial planners are professional and charge their fees much like other professionals, like lawyers or accountants.
-The average hourly rate of fee-only financial planning in Canada is approximately $200 per hour, so comprehensive planning costs are typically into the thousands of dollars.
-In some cases, the fees may be tax-deductible.
-They have nothing to do with a client’s income or assets, meaning every client is just as important as the next.
-This is in stark contrast to most financial advice, where minimum investment levels apply and different compensation is paid to the advisor for different product choices.
-It means fee-only financial planning is accessible by anybody and everybody on a level playing field with no conflicts.
+Advice-only financial planning fees are charged for comprehensive financial advice and are based on expertise required, complexity, and time required.
+Advice-only financial planners are professionals and charge their fees much like other professionals such as lawyers or accountants.
+The fees have nothing to do with a client’s income or assets, meaning every client is just as important as the next, and that our advice is totally unbiased.
+This is in contrast to the traditional provision of financial or investment advice, where minimum investment levels apply and compensation is paid to the advisor based on product choices.
+It means advice-only financial planning is accessible by anybody on a completely objective basis.